-- Examine school capacity along each of the major traffic corridors of Scott Rd., King George Boulevard and Fraser Highway to explore how many schools are within 800 m of these corridors and the District's overall capacity to serve rapidly growing populations - In support of the concepts of urban design, it is likely that the current district enrolment projections do not fully anticipate the impact of recent legislative changes in addition to the City's move to increase density along transit corridors. - An analysis of the capacity and projections along these corridors is necessary to inform a comprehensive approach to future school builds. - Examine policies and philosophies that define boundaries and catchment areas to reconsider how boundary and catchment areas are designed - Interpretation of the second secon - The review of all boundaries and considering other options such as transportation or nested boundaries (boundaries within boundaries) may be some ways to be creative in using all available space.
+- Examine school capacity along each of the major traffic corridors of Scott Rd., King George Boulevard and Fraser Highway to explore how many schools are within 800 m of these corridors and the District's overall capacity to serve rapidly growing populations - In support of the concepts of urban design, it is likely that the current district enrolment projections do not fully anticipate the impact of recent legislative changes in addition to the City's move to increase density along transit corridors. - An analysis of the capacity and projections along these corridors is necessary to inform a comprehensive approach to future school builds. - Examine policies and philosophies that define boundaries and catchment areas to reconsider how boundary and catchment areas are designed - ♦ The mindsets of school boundaries have been that they are required to be contiguous and one specific defined area.
+When the District has so many schools within easy reach of each other, is the use of boundaries maximizing the District's capacity?
+For example there are 9 elementary schools, 3 secondary schools, and one other district program (David Brankin) all within a 2km radius of 96th Ave and 128th St. - The review of all boundaries and considering other options such as transportation or nested boundaries (boundaries within boundaries) may be some ways to be creative in using all available space.

-- Ensure that any boundary or catchment area adjustments are consistent with the Long-Range Facilities Plan and the City's long-range plans for development in the region - Interview of the changing of boundaries is a process that is done regularly in the District.
+- Ensure that any boundary or catchment area adjustments are consistent with the Long-Range Facilities Plan and the City's long-range plans for development in the region - ♦ The changing of boundaries is a process that is done regularly in the District.
 Many factors are considered.
 The Long-Range Facilities Plan and the City's planning should be a foundation for any boundary change process.
-While these are consulted, it is important to continually monitor the City's planning to ensure that any boundary changes consider future developments or shifts in planning. - Continue to work with staff in the city of Surrey to review and update student yields - As housing costs continue to be high and as immigration continues to expand, there will be pressure for people to live in smaller, more affordable residences.
+While these are consulted, it is important to continually monitor the City's planning to ensure that any boundary changes consider future developments or shifts in planning. - Continue to work with staff in the city of Surrey to review and update student yields - ♦ As housing costs continue to be high and as immigration continues to expand, there will be pressure for people to live in smaller, more affordable residences.
 The historical yield (how many students per home) is the foundation for enrolment projections.
 As densification increases, and as populations grow, the District should work closely with the City to review and revise student yields particularly along transit corridors and in high density townhouses, low rise, and high-rise apartments.